What Makes Sharks So Interesting

 An unusual feature is that they give birth to live young.

 Squaliformes: the Dogfish Sharks, Bramble Sharks, and Rough Sharks

-This includes the common but tiny lantern shark (right) that sports fishermen often catch.
-It usually grows to about 6 inches long.
+This includes the common but tiny Lantern Shark that sports fishermen often catch.
+It usually grows to about six inches long.

-The group also includes the Dogfish Sharks which are also common.
-There are some large species like the Greenland and Pacific sleeper sharks, which can grow to 8 meters in length.
+The group also includes the Dogfish Sharks, which are also common.
+There are some large species like the Greenland and Pacific sleeper sharks, which can grow to eight meters in length.

-Bramble Sharks can grow up to 3 meters.
-Rough Sharks are generally smaller at less than two meters Both kinds of shark tend to live on the bottom of shallow seas and eat invertebrates.
+Bramble Sharks can grow up to three meters.
+Rough Sharks are generally smaller at less than two meters.
+Both kinds of sharks tend to live on the bottom of shallow seas and eat invertebrates.